seekdavidlee/Eklee-Exams-Api/README.md

 # Introduction

 The purpose of this project is to demonstrate the capabilities of [Eklee-Azure-Functions-GraphQl](https://github.com/seekdavidlee/Eklee-Azure-Functions-GraphQl).
-Having a good understanding of a particular use case is a good starting point for learning about our GraphQL implementation.
+Having a good understanding of a particular use case is a good starting point for learning about the Eklee GraphQL implementation.

 * [https://dev.azure.com/eklee/Eklee.Exams.Api/](https://dev.azure.com/eklee/Eklee.Exams.Api/)